chasebrewsky/scrywarden/README.md

 $ scrywarden --help
 Usage: scrywarden [OPTIONS] COMMAND [ARGS]...

-  Detects anomalies in datasets using behavioral profiling.
+  Detects anomalies in datasets using behavioral modeling.

 Options:
   -c, --config TEXT  Path to the config file to use.  [default: